JoelQ/testing-in-isolation/presentation.md

 ^Enter the test double

-^Instead of having to create a Formatter _and_ a User and write a test that exercises them both together, I can create a test double with a first and last name as a stand-in for the collaborator
+^Instead of having to create both a `Formatter` _and_ a `User` and write a test that exercises them both together, I can create a test double with a first and last name as a stand-in for the collaborator

 ^Fun side note: test doubles got their name from stunt doubles in the movies

-^By using a test double here, we've successfully isolated Formatter from it's collaborator.
+^By using a test double here, we've successfully isolated `Formatter` from it's collaborator.

-^The User class doesn't even need to exist, this test will pass
+^The `User` class doesn't even need to exist, this test will pass

 ^Great!